Skip to Content

 A white acorn squash and an orange acorn squash

-Acorn squash is also delicious when roasted with maple syrup or brown sugar and served as a side dish or on top of a salad.
+Acorn squash is also delicious when roasted with maple syrup or brown sugar and served as a sweet side dish or on top of a salad.

 Kabocha squash cut in half.